gojimmypi/wolfssl/IDE/Espressif/component-manager/NEW_README.md

 ```

 The Component Manager should have been installed during the [installation of the ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/#installation).
-If your version of ESP-IDF doesn’t come with the IDF Component Manager,
+If your version of ESP-IDF doesn't come with the IDF Component Manager,
 you can [install it](https://docs.espressif.com/projects/idf-component-manager/en/latest/guides/updating_component_manager.html#installing-and-updating-the-idf-component-manager):

 ```